 The normal maximum course load in a long semester is 15-18 semester hours.
-Overloads (more than 18 credit hours) must be approved by the vice president for academic affairs.
+Overloads (more than 18 credit hours) must be approved by the Dean of Instruction.
 No student will be allowed to enroll for more than 21 semester hours regardless of the number of grade points earned the preceding semester.
 Maximum course load total on all Lamar campuses combined is 21 semester hours.